Staff. Board of Directors.

 Torah Bontrager was born and raised traditional Amish and literally escaped in the middle of the night at age 15 without telling anyone goodbye.
 She left with only what she could carry: the clothes on her back and $170 in her pocket.
 Her departure was permanent.
 She didn’t know if she’d ever see her siblings, relatives, or community members again.

 To her knowledge, she’s the first—and so far, only—Amish escapee to graduate from an Ivy League school.
-She graduated from Columbia University in New York City, with a BA in Philosophy.
+She earned a BA in Philosophy from Columbia University in New York City.

-Torah is also the author of An Amish Girl in Manhattan (a memoir), and her story has been featured on MTV, Tim Ferriss’ blog, Forbes.com, and HuffPost, among other outlets.
+Torah is also the author of Amish Girl in Manhattan (a memoir), and her story and work have been featured on NPR, Tim Ferriss’ blog, Forbes.com, MTV, and HuffPost, among other outlets.

 Brian Young is the editor for AHF’s Real Amish podcast.
 He also appears on Real Amish Season 1 where he talks about Navajo sovereignty and educational issues, including how Natives are exploited in film/TV and how Natives suffer the highest rates of suicide and domestic and sexual violence––more than any other group on this continent.
 Check out “Navajo Sovereignty, Education, and Sexual Assault Against Indigenous Women” Season 1, Episode 10.